Michael-T-Smith/Web-Dev-Portfolio/site/content/contact/_index.md

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

 You can also use the form below for any inquiries about services or employment.
+My social media links are at the bottom if you would like to message me.
 I am currently looking for a good web development opportunity.